Lethja/Newth/CMake/README.md

 ## Requirements

-To build Newth with CMake you will need the following:
+To build Newth with CMake, you will need the following:

 - CMake 3.22 or newer installed on your system
 - A C89 compliant compiler